canjs/can-derive/README.md

 }
 ```

-Note: The `can-derive` ensures that the define plugin's `get` method will
+Note: The `can-derive` plugin ensures that the define plugin's `get` method will
 not observe "length" like it would a traditional [can.List](http://canjs.com/docs/can.List.html).

 ## API